python-semantic-release/python-semantic-release/docs/automatic-releases/github-actions.rst

          uses: relekang/python-semantic-release@master
          with:
            github_token: ${{ secrets.GITHUB_TOKEN }}
+           repository_username: __token__
-           pypi_token: ${{ secrets.PYPI_TOKEN }}
+           repository_password: ${{ secrets.PYPI_TOKEN }}

-:ref:`env-pypi_token` should be set as a secret on your repository's settings page.
+:ref:`env-repository_password` should be set as a secret on your repository's settings page.
 It is also possible to use username and password authentication in a similar fashion.

 ``concurrency`` is a
 `beta feature of GitHub Actions <https://docs.github.com/en/actions/reference/workflow-syntax-for-github-actions#jobsjob_idconcurrency>`_